pip-services/pip-services-docs/content/en/conceptual/component/creating_a_component/_index.md

   Not available
 {{< /tabsection >}}

-Our configuration file must declare our component’s descriptor and the values we want to assign to our parameters.
+Our configuration file must declare our component's descriptor and the values we want to assign to our parameters.
 We will use YAML syntax for this purpose.
 Below is an example of this type of declaration.

 <img src="figure3.png" alt="Console logger messages" style="width:50%;text-align: center" >